timothyAgevi/dsa/tutorial/big0/README.md

 Memory allocated to run algo

-auxillary space complexity:space required by the algorithm, not including space taken up by the inputs
+auxillary space complexity:space required by the algorithm, not including space taken up by the inputs -Mostly used

+#space complexity Rules of thumbs
+1.Most primitives (booleans, numbers, undefined, null) are constant space.
+2.Strings require O(n) space (where n is the string length) 3.Reference types are generally O( n), where n is the length (for arrays) or the number of keys (for objects) e.g 1 logarithm /exponent of number :number of times you can divide that number by 2 before you get a value that's less than or equal to one
+        e.g some searching algorithims, efficient sorting,recursion sometimes